 How much your current account costs will depend on what fees the bank charges and if you meet any particular criteria such as a consistent minimum balance or regular monthly deposits.

 Most banks charge a maintenance fee which covers the everyday running of your account.
-This is usually charged monthly with average fees sitting between €2 and €6 per month.
+This is charged monthly or quarterly with average fees sitting between €2 and €6 per month.
 It is possible to find current accounts that don’t have any maintenance fees, however, these are likely to not offer the benefits or perks of other accounts.
 There are current accounts that waive your maintenance fee if you have regular monthly payments lodged over a certain amount.

 Fees are charged for day-to-day transactions such as ATM withdrawals, transfers, chip and pin payments, contactless payments, direct debits and standing orders.
 Your bank may charge for some of these transactions and not others, or may include a limited number of free transactions like 5 free ATM withdrawals.
 Some banks will waive your transaction fees if you keep a minimum balance in your current account of at least €2,500 or €3,000 at all times.